TheCSharpAcademy/CodeReviews.Console.CodingTracker/README.md

   - If no database exists, or the correct table does not exist they will be created on program start.

 ### Console Based UI
+- Most UI elements make use of the [ConsoleTableExt Library](https://github.com/minhhungit/ConsoleTableExt) to write the content in neat tables

 ### View
 - View all logs by their table order